In today's world, businesses are more connected and interdependent than ever.

 Suppliers, customers, partners, investors and others can all impact the financial

 health of your business.
-Any one of these can also put your business at risk.
+Any one of them can put your business at risk.

-Help mitigate that financial risk by carefully screening the credit profile of companies
+The good news: you can mitigate that risk by carefully screening the credit profile

-on liens, judgments, bankruptcies, UCC filings and other items may identify potential
+UCC filings and other items can help you identify potential problems.

-problems and credit risk.
-Experian business credit reports allow you to access these
+Experian business credit reports give you access to these types of public records,

 Other Types of Information Included